 The Public Leadership Education Network (PLEN) is the only national organization with the sole focus of preparing college women for leadership in the public policy arena.
 PLEN is a nonpartisan 501(c)(3) organization based in Washington, D.C.

-Each year, PLEN brings over 250 female students from colleges and universities across the country to Washington, D.C. to
+Each year, PLEN engages over 250 female students from colleges and universities across the country with leaders and speakers working in Washington, D.C. and beyond to:

 - Policy research and advocacy organizations

 These women leaders serve as teachers as well as mentors.
 Students and schools report this experience as invaluable to the development of students.

 More about PLEN